-First, if you use an iPad as your main Apple Home hub, you will not want to upgrade (it’s optional right now). iPads are no longer supported as Home hubs in the new architecture — but they can continue to work as one if you don’t upgrade.
+However, upgrading is entirely optional.
+And if you use an iPad as your main Apple Home hub, you will not want to upgrade. iPads are no longer supported as Home hubs in the new architecture — but they can continue to work as one if you don’t upgrade.

 What to do before upgrading

 There are several steps you need to take to get ready for the upgrade, and you won’t be able to update until you complete them.
 Remember, only the registered owner of the Home app can do the upgrade.

 - Make sure you have an Apple Home hub — either an Apple TV or a HomePod.